Teaching and Mentoring

 As a PhD student, you will learn how to teach by serving as a teaching fellow for two different courses in your second year.
 PhD students in the sciences at Brandeis can take advantage of the Center for Teaching and Learning to receive additional training and support.

-During the summer, graduate students can also mentor summer “Research Experiences for Undergraduates” (REU) students, who have come to Brandeis from diverse backgrounds and locations to conduct an independent summer research project.
+Graduate students can also mentor non-Brandeis undergraduates and high school students who come to Brandeis from diverse backgrounds and locations to conduct independent research projects.

 Additionally, Neuroscience graduate students can serve as mentors in both the university-supported Posse program and Science Posse program.
 Posse mentors work with a cohort of students over the course of a year, providing personal and academic support.